Wayne's World (film): Plot

 Wayne and Garth reconcile and hatch a scheme to win Cassandra back by getting her a record deal.
 They plan to ensure that Frankie Sharp hears Crucial Taunt play.
-While Garth and their friends infiltrate a satellite station with the aid of Benjamin's assistant, Wayne goes to Cassandra's video shoot but embarrasses himself in an attempt to expose Benjamin's ulterior motive.
+While Garth and their friends infiltrate a satellite station with the aid of Benjamin's assistant, Wayne goes to Cassandra's video shoot.
+Still, he embarrasses himself to expose Benjamin's ulterior motive.
 Cassandra initially tells him to go home, but realizing Benjamin is up to no good, she changes her mind and leaves for Aurora with Wayne while he apologizes.

 The Wayne's World crew hacks into Sharp's satellite television and broadcasts the Crucial Taunt performance from Wayne's basement, where Sharp and Benjamin converge.
-Sharp declines to offer Crucial Taunt a record contract.
+Unfortunately, Sharp declines to offer Crucial Taunt a record contract.
 As a result, Cassandra breaks up with Wayne permanently.
 She and Benjamin depart to a tropical resort.
-Stacy reveals she is pregnant with Wayne's child.
-An electrical fire destroys Wayne's house and kills Garth.
+Stacy reveals that she is pregnant with Wayne's child; and finally, an electrical fire destroys Wayne's house and kills Garth.

-Dissatisfied with this ending, Wayne and Garth turn to the film's audience and halt proceedings.
-They restart the scene and unmask Benjamin as "Old Man Withers" in a Scooby-Doo parody ending.
-Still unsatisfied, they restart again with a "mega happy ending," in which Cassandra successfully signs a record contract and rekindles her relationship with Wayne.
-Garth begins a relationship with a waitress he has fantasized over, while a reformed Benjamin learns that money and good looks do not necessarily bring happiness.
+Dissatisfied with this ending, Wayne and Garth turn to the film's audience and halt proceedings; they restart the scene in which Benjamin is unmasked as "Old Man Withers" in a Scooby-Doo parody ending.
+Still unsatisfied with this ending, they restart again with a "mega happy ending", in which Cassandra successfully signs a record contract and begins a relationship with Wayne.
+Garth begins a relationship with a waitress, while a reformed Benjamin learns that money and good looks do not necessarily bring happiness.

-During the credits, both Wayne and Garth wait until the credits finish to fade to black.